-The following example httpd.conf file configures one group with AmAgentId 1, including two virtual hosts.
-Each virtual host is protected by a different instance of the agent, but both agent instances belong to the agent group 1.
+The following example httpd.conf file configures a group with AmAgentId 1.
+The group includes two virtual hosts, each protected by a different instance of the agent.
+Both agent instances belong to the agent group 1.

 The AmAgentId configuration must be outside the VirtualHost section.